Table of Contents

 What Are Verifiable Credentials?

-How Digital Signatures Enhance Trust in Verifiable Credentials
+Role of Digital Signatures in Verifying Credentials

 How Digital ID Wallets Manage Verifiable Credentials